Ameridiem/Math-Assistant.py/README.md

 ### Code Instructions
 - Instructions on how to input code are in the menu file
 - Enter any number to do something with the program.
 Menu will show what each number does (eg. start / enter equation, how to type in an equation without the program crashing, quit the program)
-- The program will calculate the derivative of your function while showing the steps for you.
+- The program will calculate the derivative of the function you typed in while showing the steps for you.

 ### Audience
 - This program was built for AP Math students to have a resource for checking over their work that will show all of the appropriate steps.